Books like 'The Scot Who Loved Her'

 Secrets of a Wallflower by Laura Beers

 Rated: 4.50 of 5 stars · 8 ratingsTwo unlikely partners must risk their secrets- and hearts- to unravel a web of treachery and save England.
 Miss Simone Delacourt, a seemingly unnoticed wallflower in the eyes of the ton, hides a secret life as a spy, enjoying the freedom her anonymity affords.
-When she’s reluctantly paired with Mr... -
+When she’s reluctantly paired with Mr. Caleb Bolingbroke, a man she can barely tolerate, her carefully crafted life is thrown into turmoil... -

 The Ruby Dagger by Lynn Morrison, Anne Radcliffe